 So, how much does it cost to adopt a dog?

 If the cost of adopting a dog makes you hesitate, it probably means you’re not quite ready to become a dog parent.
-Adopting a dog is an amazing way to add to your family but it’s important to give any dog the proper care and that means spending money.
+Adopting a dog is an amazing way to add to your family but it’s important to give a dog the proper care and that means spending money.
 It’s beyond worth it but not until you’re ready to take the financial leap.